-The IVC is the largest and broadest vein of the body.
-It empties majority of the blood from the body below the diaphragm into the right atrium of the heart.
+Inferior Vena Cava (IVC) is the largest and the broadest vein of the body.
+Its function is to empty the majority of the blood from the body below the diaphragm into the right atrium of the heart.

-The IVC is composed by the union of left and right common iliac veins in front of the body of L5 vertebra, below theaortic bifurcation, and behind the right common iliac artery.
-It ascends in front of the vertebral column on the right side of the aorta.
+The union of left and right common iliac veins in front of the body of L5 vertebra, below the aortic bifurcation, and behind the right common iliac artery form the IVC.
+The IVC ascends from the front of the vertebral column on the right side of the aorta.
 It subsequently arches forward on the right crus of the diaphragm to get to the groove on the posterior outermost layer of the liver between the right and caudate lobes, just above the groove it pierces the central tendon of the diaphragm in the level of T8 vertebra and ends by going into the right atrium of the heart.

-The IVC stretches across the 8 vertebrae (L4 to T8) and is about twice the length of the abdominal aorta.
+Stretching across 8 vertebrae (L4 to T8), it is about twice the length of the abdominal aorta.

 Anterior: From below upward, the structures anterior to the IVC as it ascends are:

 - The third part of the duodenum.

 - Head of the pancreas and bile duct.